MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-apps-solution-compatibility.md

 ![Version numbers on the About page.](media/about-command.PNG "Version numbers on the About page")

+> [!IMPORTANT]
+> HoloLens (1st gen) has entered Long Term Servicing State and is no longer supported on the latest versions of Dynamics 365 Guides.
+Customers on HoloLens (1st gen) can continue using the last supported app version (600.2103.19001) released on April 1, 2021.
+This version of the app is compatible with all 500 solution versions up to and including 600.0.0.1, also released on April 1, 2021.
+To continue using HoloLens (1st gen), existing customers should not upgrade to a solution version later than 600.0.0.1.
+Solution version 600.0.0.1 is no longer available for download for new HoloLens 1 customers.

 ## App/solution compatibility

 | PC and HoloLens app version | Release date | Compatible Guides Dataverse solution versions |